gloveboxes/prompt_flow_workshop/docs/index.md

 Prompt Flow is a low code/no code approach to building RAG applications.

 Azure Prompt Flow simplifies prototyping, experimenting, and deploying AI applications powered by Large Language Models (LLMs).
-It is designed for developers, data scientists, researchers, or hobbyists who want to create LLM-based applications.
+Prompt Flow is designed for developers, data scientists, researchers, or hobbyists who want to create LLM-based applications.
 With Azure Prompt Flow, you can create and compare multiple prompt variants, evaluate their performance, and debug your flows with ease.

 ### VS Code code first support